Restricted Free Agent In The NHL Explained

 $1 million and above100% Of the Player’s Salary

-Does An RFA Have To Sign His Teams Qualifying Offer
+Does An RFA Have To Sign His Team’s Qualifying Offer?

 RFAs are not obliged to sign the qualifying offer of their team.
-There are a few players who refused to sign the qualifying offer of their team.
+There are a few players who refused to sign the qualifying offer from their team.
 However, the options open to such players are limited and aren’t great ones.

 I. Sit It Out